Sterling rockets as Irish backstop hopes add to Brexit optimism | Devdiscourse

 The pound extended the last week's dramatic rally on Friday as investors pounced on a media report that Northern Ireland's largest political party had agreed to accept some European Union rules after Brexit.

-The report in the Times newspaper was swiftly denied by the party but still encouraged the view that Britain and the EU can agree with a deal to replace the Irish backstop, the main sticking point in negotiations between London and Brussels.
-Talk of an alternative to the Irish backstop, which Prime Minister Boris Johnson wants to be scrapped, comes as investors slash their short positions on the pound because of the receding risks of a no-deal Brexit.
+The report in the Times newspaper was swiftly denied by the party but still supported the view that Britain and the EU can agree to a deal to replace the Irish backstop, the main sticking point in negotiations between London and Brussels.
+Talk of an alternative to the Irish backstop, which Prime Minister Boris Johnson wants scrapping, comes as investors slash their short positions on the pound because of the receding risks of a no-deal Brexit.

 ELECTION BASE CASE